 - In The Dark Knight Rises as the police force gathers for the fight with Bane's people, ruined American flags are shown flying from nearby buildings.

-- The end of In The Valley Of Elah shows a tattered American flag being hung upside down, mirroring the beginning of the film.
+- The end of In The Valley Of Elah shows a tattered American flag being raised upside down.
+The Tommy Lee Jones character had corrected this same mistake at the beginning of the story, explaining that it signals an S.O.S.
+At the end, he's decided that message is appropriate.

 - In The Two Towers, the royal banners outside of Rohan's Golden Hall are so beat up, one of them gets torn off by the wind.